-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that UAB has the ability to access. - Level 2 Inputs to the valuation methodology include: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the assets or liabilities; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+• Level 1 - Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that UAB has the ability to access.

+- Level 2 Inputs to the valuation methodology include: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the assets or liabilities;

+\circ $\,$ Inputs that are derived principally from or corroborated by observable market data by correlation or other means.

+• Level 3 - Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 Unobservable inputs reflect UAB's own assumptions about the inputs market participants would use in pricing the asset or liability (including assumptions about risk).
 Unobservable inputs are developed based on the best information available in the circumstances and may include UAB's own data.

-GASB 72 allows for the use of net asset value ("NAV") as a practical expedient for valuation purposes for investment that do not have readily determinable fair value.
+GASB 72 allows for the use of net asset value ("NAV") as a practical expedient for valuation purposes for investments that do not have readily determinable fair value and meet certain other criteria.
 Investments that use NAV in determining fair value are disclosed separately from the valuation hierarchy as presented herein.